recyclarr/recyclarr/wiki/Behavior.md

 ## Radarr

+### Custom format synchronization
-### Custom format synchronization is broken up into three categories
+Custom format synchronization is broken up into three categories

 - Creation: Custom formats that are in the guide but do not exist in Radarr are **created**.
 - Updates: Custom formats that already exist in both the guide and in Radarr are **updated**.